KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 The Reactor server implementation is located in 'Assets/ReactorScripts/Server/sSphereRingBenchmark.cs' and the Unity implementation is in
 'Assets/Scripts/SphereRingBenchmark.cs'.
 Any changes to one implementation should also be made in the other implementation.

-## Asteroid Network Transform Benchmark
+## About the Asteroid Network Transform Benchmark

 The benchmark has 250 asteroids with dynamic rigid bodies travelling in random directions with random angular velocities within a sphere.
 The asteroids have a random target speed they will accelerate or decelerate to maintain.
 The asteroids change direction when they collide or when